waynechaw/mmr/README.md

-# Node Hello World
+# MMR Checker

-Simple node.js app that servers "hello world"
+Simple node.js app that checks your MMR

-Great for testing simple deployments to the cloud
+NA ONLY <3

 ## Run It